Stairway to Heaven: Pochuck Valley to Pinwheel Vista

 // Optional extension: To get in a little more mileage (adds 1.3 miles round trip)… After Pinwheel, walk back to the pile of rocks and turn LEFT instead.

-Follow the Appalachian Trail (WHITE) up a rock-studded hill to a mailbox attached to a tree and marked “Old AT Vista .8 mile”.
-The mailbox contains an Appalachian Trail log book for thru-hikers to sign.
+Follow the Appalachian Trail (WHITE) up a rock-studded hill to a mailbox attached to a tree that contains an Appalachian Trail log book for thru-hikers to sign.
+A new mailbox was installed in 2024, this photo is an older version.

 Turn RIGHT and follow the unmarked and slightly faint trail to an old viewpoint.
 It’s partially obscured.